 Wayne Hills Library

-Personal digital devices are welcome in the library, and may be used for educational purposes only.
+Personal digital devices are welcome, and may be used for educational purposes only.
 The Media Specialist is ready to answer your questions and assist you with your research.

 Media Center Rules

 1. All students will be respectful and courteous to each other, to teachers and Media Center staff.